quanru/obsidian-lifeos/README.md

 #### query by tag

-Tags is parsed from the frontmatter of current file, for example:
+Tags is parsed from the [Properties](https://help.obsidian.md/Editing+and+formatting/Properties) of current file, for example:

 ```markdown
 ---